-GHG emissions in drive battery disposal [kgCO2e] =Used battery pack weight[kg] × GHG emissions intensity for used battery pack proper treatment [kgCO2e/kg] +Σ (carbon ratio of each combustible material [%] × 44/12 × each combustible material weight in used battery packs [kg])

-In case that the used battery is repurposed or Material recycled, it is multiplied by (1 – f-2) repurposing ratio [%] – f-3) Material recycling ratio [%]).
+CI, E2f and CD,E2f shall be evaluated following paragraphs 3.2.13.2 and 3.2.13.4.

 (f-2) Secondary use (Repurposing)

 The repurposing of the drive battery shall be specified and evaluated based on the regulation or market observation, data availability for parameters and verification criteria.

-Battery repurposing in EF compliant studies shall follow EF recommendations and regional regulations.
+Battery repurposing Environmental Footprint (EF) compliant studies shall follow EF recommendations and regional regulations.
 Battery repurposing for other studies/other regions can follow other recommendations (e.g., the JAMA CFP guidelines)

 Strong evidence shall be provided by the industry and the practitioner about the definition of the parameters, the definition of the new product substituted by the repurposed one, and the source of data to be used for modelling